Is the SLIS MLIS program accredited by the American Library Association?

 I don’t know where to go for my class.
 Does MyBama tell the class location?

 Yes, MyBama does list the class location.
 When you use the MyBama look up classes feature, look at both the campus column (6th from the left) and the location column, which is the next-to-last column to the right.
 The campus location might be on campus, online, off-campus or Gadsden.
 The off-campus location for SLIS classes is a classroom at the library at Samford University.
 If you are registering for an online class for the first time, please contact the office for additional information.

 I want to get my books now, before classes start.
 How can I know what textbook to buy?

 Each professor will announce the class text book(s) in their syllabus.
 You may purchase books from the University Book Store (AKA, the “SupeStore“) or from any vendor you choose.
 Occasionally a text will be announced in advance on SLIS-L or SLIS-S, the school’s listservs.

-How can I subscribe to the School’s listservs?
+How can I subscribe and unsubscribe to the School’s listservs?

 All students are automatically subscribed to SLIS-S, the SLIS student announcements listserv.